 Obtain secure remote access to corporate resources through a Forefront Unified Access Gateway (UAG), if your company uses one.

 You can also use SharePoint Workspace Mobile to take your SharePoint 2010 files offline and put them on your phone.
-You can then open and edit the documents, and save them back to the SharePoint site when you’re back online.
+You can then open and edit the documents and save them back to the SharePoint site when you’re back online.

 Important Concepts Covered in This Chapter

-In this chapter, we reviewed the reporting capabilities that come with a PPM 2010 solution and got a taste of the power of Business Intelligence, including a walkthrough and exploration of the following features:
+In this chapter, we reviewed the reporting capabilities that come with a PPM 2010 solution and got a taste of the power of BI, including a walk-through and exploration of these features:

-PowerPivot & using the Slicer for reporting.
+PowerPivot and using the slicer for reporting

-Extending reporting to other data sources and mapping & modeling in Excel.
+Extending reporting to other data sources, and mapping and modeling in Excel

-Displaying reports in different formats in SharePoint to extend user accessibility.
+Displaying reports in different formats in SharePoint to extend user accessibility

-Localizing what you present (limiting Views and parts of Excel reports in SharePoint.
+Localizing what you present (limiting views and parts of Excel reports in SharePoint)

-Overall understanding of the Business Intelligence capabilities that come with Project Server & SharePoint together.
+Overall understanding of the BI capabilities that come with Project Server and SharePoint together